stanislawbartkowski/boatester/README.md

-Boa is very simple test framework written in Python.
+Boa is very simple testing framework written in Python.
 It is an extension of Python's unit test package.
 It is platform independent, the only prerequisite is Python itself.

 Features:
  * Shell test case